Dear Your Teen,

-My 14-year-old daughter has a boyfriend and she wants to spend time alone with him.
-Every chance they get their faces are stuck together, and the other day I noticed a hicky under her collarbone.
+My 14-year-old daughter wants to spend time alone with her boyfriend.
+Every chance they get, their faces are stuck together, and the other day I noticed a hickey under her collarbone.

-We require doors to be open in the family room (or wherever they are) when he’s over, but I can’t be aware every time she sees him or when she’s out with friends.
+We require doors to be open when he’s over, but I can’t be aware every time she sees him or when she’s out with friends.
 I am trying to figure out if I need to accept that they are going to make out, and that this is normal, or should I try to be more intrusive.

-She’s absolutely mortified, of course, by my presence.
-Will insisting on “walk thru” every few minutes make them more secretive and sneaky?
+If I walk thru every few minutes make them more secretive and sneaky?
+What should a 14 year old relationship be like?
+Is 14 too young to date?
+What are the rules for dating at 14?
 How far is too far for my 14-year-old and her boyfriend?
 He’s fairly “out there” about his attraction to her, and she seems to like that a lot.

 Teen dating is a wild ride, filled with ups and downs for teens and the grown-ups charged with their care.
-The pace at which teens enter into romantic relationships is just as individual as the teens themselves; while some 14-year-olds are eager to dive into a romantic duo, others dip their toes into dating by spending time in larger groups of peers, and still others stay happily out of the water for some time.
-All of this is well within the bounds of typical adolescent development, but wherever teens fall on this spectrum, parenting can feel like a constant calibration of limits and freedom.
+The pace at which teens enter into romantic relationships is just as individual as the teens themselves; while some 14-year-olds are eager to dive into a romantic duo, others dip their toes into dating by spending time in larger groups of peers.
+Still others stay happily out of the water for some time.
+All of this is well within the bounds of typical adolescent development.
+But wherever teens fall on this spectrum, parenting can feel like a constant calibration of limits and freedom.

 Finally, while your daughter is enjoying a developmentally typical aspect of adolescence, you’ll also want to make sure she has lots of other people and activities that make her feel good.
-This may mean setting limits around how much time she spends with her boyfriend, and balancing that with family, friends, sports, clubs, and other activities.
+This may mean setting limits around how much time she spends with her boyfriend.
+You might balance that with family, friends, sports, clubs, and other activities.
 When teens have numerous people and activities that raise them up, they are quicker to recognize a relationship that may not be working as well as it should.